VenithNET/Dragon-Linux/content/blog/2022/03/17-asahi-linux-alpha-release.md

 ### The notch!

-That's not a question, but assuming you're wondering what we're doing about the notch: on M1 Pro and Max systems today, Asahi Linux crops the screen such that the notch is hidden, and the desktop environment sees a rectangular 16:10 display.
+That's not a question, but assuming you're wondering what we're doing about the notch: on M1 Pro and Max systems today, Dragon Linux crops the screen such that the notch is hidden, and the desktop environment sees a rectangular 16:10 display.
 We will continue with this approach for now, but in the future we will enable opt-in display modes that include the notch, so that desktop environments which implement notch-avoidance can request them and gain additional screen real estate.

 ### Is this just Arch Linux ARM?

 Pretty much!
 Most of our work is in the kernel and a few core support packages, and we rely on Linux's excellent existing ARM64 support.
-The Asahi Linux reference distro images are based off of Arch Linux ARM and simply add our own package repository, which only adds [a few packages](https://cdn.asahilinux.org/aarch64/asahi/).
-You can freely convert between Arch Linux ARM and Asahi Linux by adding or removing this repository and the relevant packages, although vanilla Arch Linux ARM kernels will not boot on these machines at this time.
+The Dragon Linux reference distro images are based off of Arch Linux ARM and simply add our own package repository, which only adds [a few packages](https://cdn.asahilinux.org/aarch64/asahi/).
+You can freely convert between Arch Linux ARM and Dragon Linux by adding or removing this repository and the relevant packages, although vanilla Arch Linux ARM kernels will not boot on these machines at this time.

-If you're curious, [these](https://github.com/AsahiLinux/asahi-alarm-builder/) are the scripts we use to build the Asahi Linux images starting with a vanilla Arch Linux ARM tarball.
+If you're curious, [these](https://github.com/AsahiLinux/asahi-alarm-builder/) are the scripts we use to build the Dragon Linux images starting with a vanilla Arch Linux ARM tarball.
 We also sponsor an ALARM mirror as part of our project (jp.mirror.archlinuxarm.org).

 As part of our project, we are contributing fixes and improvements to a number of miscellaneous packages; for example, Apple GPU support for Mesa is already well on the way (it is being tested on macOS), and we also have a fork of xkeyboard-config where we will prototype keyboard layout adjustments to better support Macs before upstreaming.